rich-hart/presentation_notes/pres.md

 ### Strategies For Documentation

 *  Standardized formatting
+*  Seperation of tasks
 *  Meaningful use of variables names and functions
-*  Seperation of tasks
 *  Code that translates into english
-*  Meaningful is more valuable than clever

 ### Python Example